Rex Trailer: Recognition and legacy

 The retrospective book Rex Trailer: The Boomtown Years by Shirley Kawa-Jump was published in 1997.

 Trailer was inducted into the Massachusetts Country Music Hall of Fame in 2000.
 He received the 2005 Governor's Award from the National Academy of Television Arts & Sciences, Boston/New England chapter and inducted into the Academy's Gold Circle in 2008 for 50 years of service to the broadcast industry in New England.
 He was included in the first group of honorees inducted into the Massachusetts Broadcasters Hall of Fame in Brockton, Massachusetts, on May 5, 2007.

 A documentary film titled, Rex Trailer's Boomtown was produced by Milford, Massachusetts native Michael Bavaro.
-The film was broadcast on WBZ-TV on June 18, 2005 as a special and was nominated for a New England Emmy award for best historical documentary.
+The film was broadcast on WBZ-TV on June 18, 2005, as a special and was nominated for a New England Emmy award for best historical documentary.
 Jay Leno, Jimmy Tingle, Mayor Tom Menino, Steven Wright and more than 100 grown-up kids share their Boomtown memories, and attest to the enduring stature of its host.
 The broadcast version of the film and archive material were presented to and are now part of the permanent collection at the Museum of Television & Radio in New York City.
 The film enjoyed an encore presentation on WGBH Boston on August 26, 2010.

 Trailer was honored for his lifetime of contributions to people with mental and intellectual disabilities at the 50th anniversary Gala for The Arc of Massachusetts on September 10, 2005.
-In 2011, The Arc chapters in Massachusetts launched a state wide event called "All Aboard the Arc!"
+In 2011, The Arc chapters in Massachusetts launched a statewide event called "All Aboard the Arc!"
 This bus caravan event was modeled after the wagon train led 50 years before by Rex Trailer.
 Trailer was honored at the 2011 event.
 The organizers note, "Sadly, his horse was not invited."